 Applicants is invited to make an application for a PhD studenship to work with

-Prof Nguyen TK Thanh, Department of Physics and Astronomy, UCL and Dr Teng Jing Hua, Institute of Materials Research and Engineering, A*STAR, Singapore
+Prof Nguyen TK Thanh, Fellow of Royal Society of Chemistry, University College London, and Dr Teng Jing Hua, Institute of Materials Research and Engineering, A*STAR, Singapore

 Food safety is a pressing issue worldwide.
 It is directly related to public health.
 Food analysis has been largely relying on laboratory based methodologies.
 Advanced chromatography and mass spectrometry techniques, for example, allow for highly sensitive and accurate detection of chemical contaminants, microorganisms, and toxins etc. However, these laboratory based technologies cannot meet the demand of rapid and on-site detection, due to their cost, bulky size and the requirement of sophisticated laboratory conditions.